Minminzei/expo-authsession-authcodeflow/README.md

 1. Current best practice is `Authorization Code Flow with PKCE extension`.
 2. process between Public Client and Authorization Server should be protected by `state parameters` against CSRF attack.
 3. Redirect URI should be exact match between registered on Authorization Server and Public/ Confidential client.
-4. Access tokens should be not exposed in in the front channel.
+4. Access tokens should not be exposed in the front channel.
 So `Implicit Flow` is not recommended.

 ## Glossary and Key Concept